 Graded races are the key ones at any meeting, being the most prestigious in jump racing.
 Grade 1 races obviously sit at the top of that pile, with Grade 2 coming underneath them and Grade 3 offerings bringing up the rear.
 Yet you should take from that that Grade 3 races are somehow less worth watching or filled with prestige than Grade 1 and Grade 2 races.

-After all, the Grand National is a Grade 3 race and it is one of most-watched horse races anywhere in the world.
+After all, the Grand National is a now a Premier Handicap race and it is one of most-watched horse races anywhere in the world.
 Billed as ‘The World’s Greatest Steeplechase‘, only the Cheltenham Gold Cup can rival it when it comes to British racing and that is a Grade 1 race.
-Sufficed to say, then, that Grade 3 races certainly don’t lack interest for racegoers.

 Grade 3 Races Explained